(AllOne sm logo)

 The cost of just waiting

 No matter your age or how healthy you are, how often do you think about and realize the truth is that you only have so many days left to live on this planet?
-Do you think about it every day, once a month, or not in years?
+Do you think about it every day, once a month, or maybe not for years?
 Now that statement was not intended to be negative, rather it's intended to have a positive motivational outcome.
 How often do you stop to think that each day we have alive is a miracle and a gift?
 If you could do anything today, what would you do today?
 How do you want to live each day of your life?

 The waiting time for the wound to heal is a negative experience.